tanishkhot/assignment/README.md

 ## Troubleshooting

-- “Results not ready” — wait a few seconds; the Results page polls and tries `/latest-output` and `/result-json/{id}` as fallbacks
+- “Results not ready” — wait a few seconds; the Results page polls and tries `/latest-output` and `/result-json/{id}` as fallbacks.
+There is front-end side polling which polls every 5 seconds, so you can try waiting.
 - Empty sections — verify include filters match your database/schemas
 - Port conflicts — use `uv run poe stop-deps`
 - JSON parse errors — the app writes outputs atomically and the result endpoint repairs transient partial reads (should be rare)